googleapis/google-cloud-ruby/google-cloud-memcache/README.md

-# Ruby Client for the Google Cloud Memorystore for Memcached API
+# Ruby Client for the Cloud Memorystore for Memcached API

-API Client library for the Google Cloud Memorystore for Memcached API

 Google Cloud Memorystore for Memcached API is used for creating and managing Memcached instances in GCP.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-memcache-v*`.